 Absorption of Resveratrol

 Our next question is, then, how do we increase resveratrol consumption in our diets?
-Red wine is one of the most popular ways to increase resveratrol antioxidant consumption – this is in part due to elevated levels of resveratrol in red wine, and in part due to our bodies increased ability to absorb resveratrol through the buccal lining of the mouth (through the act of drinking wine), as opposed to absorption through the gut (in a tablet or capsule form), which is significantly less effective.
+Red wine is one of the most popular ways to increase resveratrol antioxidant consumption and its subsequent health benefits – this is in part due to elevated levels of resveratrol in red wine, and in part due to our bodies increased ability to absorb resveratrol through the buccal lining of the mouth (through the act of drinking wine), as opposed to absorption through the gut (in a tablet or capsule form), which is significantly less effective.

 The higher absorption rate of resveratrol antioxidant through the mouth means that consuming your daily resveratrol through wine is both delicious and effective.
 The Wine Doctor resveratrol enhanced wine range is an affordable and practical option to seamlessly implement this consumption into your lifestyle.
 So know you know What is Resveratrol lets raise a glass to your good health today!